-You’ll likely see some of your own goals in this list, and you may well have other goals that are not included.
+You may well have other goals that aren’t included on this list.
 As you decide what’s most important to you, also consider the “why” of it all.

-Paying down debt, for example, may be important to you—because the less interest you pay on outstanding debts, the more money you can save and invest for other items on your list.
+Paying down debt, for example, may be a priority because the less interest you pay on outstanding debts, the more money you can save and invest to reach the other items on your list.

-When you know why you’re moving towards a certain goal, it can provide powerful motivation for you to stay the course, even if something unexpected happens—whether it’s the furnace on the fritz or an unanticipated surgery.
+When you know why you’re moving towards a certain goal, it can provide powerful motivation for you to stay the course, even if something unexpected happens — whether the furnace breaks down or you have unexpected medical bills to pay.

 Understanding the Now

-Although it may, at first, sound contradictory, one of the initial steps of planning for the future includes taking a deep dive into where you are right now.
+Another critical step for planning for the future includes calculating where you are right now.
 This includes things like:

 • your assets (what you own)